Vaccines You Need Before Getting Pregnant

 Before getting pregnant, you should be up-to-date on all of the recommended vaccines.
 This can help protect both you and your child from serious vaccine-preventable diseases.

-Measles remains a common disease in many parts of the world, and the U.S. is currently having outbreaks across the country.
+Measles remains a common disease in many parts of the world, and the U.S. recently had outbreaks across the country.
 Measles can be serious in all ages.
 However, there are several groups that are more likely to suffer from measles complications: